Useful tips on tipping, eating, money, taxis and other things when travelling in Argentina in South America.

 Credit cards are widely accepted in Argentina, Visa, Master Card, and American Express.

 A word of warning: There has been (and still is, I believe) an upper limit on how much you can withdraw from an ATM at each transaction.
 This is for security and fraud reasons.
-This limit is relatively low (ARS 2000?).
+This limit is relatively low.
 If you need more you will have to make multiple withdrawals, with the risk of running up more bank charges.
+Update: In 2019 this upper limit seems to have been removed.
 In some cases, cash machines also run out of money (or for some reason don’t accept a foreign card) so you might need to go ATM hunting.
 In Buenos Aires, there are plenty of ATMs, in other cities much fewer.

 It is a good idea to make sure you always have some small(ish) denomination ARS bills which will make it easier to tip.